Johnqczhang/densepose_installation/README.md

 ---

 #### Requirements:
-- NVIDIA GPU, Linux, **Python2** (It is not recommended to use Python3)
+- NVIDIA GPU, Linux, Python 2/3 (It is highly recommended to install an [Anaconda](https://www.continuum.io/downloads) environment)
 - Caffe2, various standard Python packages, and the COCO API; Instructions for installing these dependencies are found below.
 - [cmake 3.8.2](https://cmake.org/files/), [GCC-4.9.2](https://gcc.gnu.org/mirrors.html), [protobuf-3.5.0](https://github.com/protocolbuffers/protobuf/releases/tag/v3.5.0).
-These versions of dependencies are exactly specified in caffe2 installed by `conda`.
-Instructions for installing these dependencies are found below.
+These versions of dependencies are exactly specified in caffe2 installed from binaries via conda.
+If you choose to [install caffe2 from source code](#install-caffe2-from-source-code), then you don't need to install these packages.
+If you choose to [install caffe2 from binaries via conda](#install-caffe2-from-binaries-via-conda), then follow instructions for installing these dependencies which are found below.
-- [GCC-4.9.2](https://gcc.gnu.org/mirrors.html) (Because `libcaffe2.so` installed from `conda` was pre-compiled using exactly this version of gcc)
--  (this version is exactly specified in the header of `caffe2.pb.h` of caffe2 installed from `conda`)

 #### Notes:
 - [Detectron operators](https://github.com/pytorch/pytorch/tree/master/modules/detectron) currently do not have CPU implementation; a GPU system is required.
+- The latest [facebookresearch/Detectron](https://github.com/facebookresearch/Detectron) has already enabled Python 3 support, so I updated the detectron module in DensePose to make it compatible in Python 3 and also refined a lot of codes in original DensePose repo.
+If you prefer Python 3, you can build DensePose using code in this [repo](https://github.com/Johnqczhang/DensePose).

 #### My System Environment
   * System: CentOS 7.0
   * GPU: NVIDIA Tesla P100
   * CUDA: 9.0 with cuDNN 7.4.2
-  * Python: 2.7.15, based on conda 4.6.7.
-(I installed [Anaconda3](https://www.anaconda.com/distribution/#download-section) in my system, so I created an environment with python2 by `conda create -n py2 python=2.7`.
-For convenience, set `CONDA_ENV_PATH=/path/to/my/conda/envs/py2`.
+  * Python: 2.7.15 / 3.7, based on conda 4.6.11.
+(I installed [Anaconda3](https://www.anaconda.com/distribution/#download-section) and created an environment with a specified python version by `conda create -n env_name python=x.x` (`x.x` can be 2.7/3.5/3.6/3.7).
+For convenience in the following instructions, set `CONDA_ENV_PATH=/path/to/anaconda3/envs/env_name`.

 ## Install Dependencies

 ### Python Requirements
-- PyTorch: `conda install numpy pyyaml mkl mkl-include setuptools cffi typing`
+- PyTorch: `conda install -y numpy setuptools cffi typing pyyaml=3.13 mkl=2019.1 mkl-include=2019.1`
-- COCOAPI: `conda install cython matplotlib`
+- COCOAPI: `conda install -y cython matplotlib`
-- Caffe2: `conda install pydot future networkx`
+- Caffe2: `conda install -y pydot future networkx`
+- Caffe2 ([from source](#install-caffe2-from-source-code)): `conda install protobuf=3.6.1`
-- DensePose: `conda install opencv mock scipy h5py memory_profiler`
+- DensePose: `conda install -y opencv mock scipy h5py`
-- [SMPL](http://smpl.is.tue.mpg.de/) model: `pip install chumpy`
+- [SMPL](http://smpl.is.tue.mpg.de/) model: `pip install -y chumpy`

+By default, conda will install the latest version of packages.
+However, package `pyyaml` with version 4.x may cause a `ConstructorError` when loading a `.yaml` file according to this [issue](https://github.com/facebookresearch/DensePose/issues/216), current solution is downgrade `pyyaml` to version 3.13 (>= 3.12).

+The latest `mkl` packages (version: 2019.3) may has some bugs which caused errors when building PyTorch from source in my environment.
+So I downgrade it to a previous version.

 ### GCC compiler
 So far, [GCC-4.9.2](https://ftp.gnu.org/gnu/gcc/gcc-4.9.2/) was used to compile caffe2 library in the precompiled conda package (referred to this [issue](http://linkinpark213.com/2018/11/18/densepose-minesweeping/#2-10-Undefined-symbol-ZN6caffe219CPUOperatorRegistryB5cxx11Ev)).
 You can firstly [install caffe2](#caffe2) and run the following command to see which version of GCC was used in the precompiled `libcaffe2.so` library like the following output,